fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-angular.md

 ## Include ng-fusioncharts

 Include the `ng-fusioncharts` as a dependency in the application.
-Search for the call to angular.module to added the dependency.
+Search for the call to `angular.module` to add the dependency.

 ```
 angular.module("myApp", ["ng-fusioncharts"])